‘General Hospital’ Spoilers: Jake’s Time With Helena Will Finally Be Explored

 General Hospital will continue to explore Jake’s past on Cassadine Island these next few weeks.
 He is expected to start having more memories coming up that will concern Elizabeth and Franco.
 There are so many questions that need to be answered that have basically been dropped since last year.
 Now that Jake is having troubling memories, Liz and Franco will be teaming up with Jason and Sam to help the little guy.

-Jason will not be happy that his ex has let Franco into her life, and will especially be upset that he is so much into Jake’s life as well.
+Jason will not be happy that his ex has let Franco into her life and will especially be upset that he is so much into Jake’s life as well.
 Jason and Franco will be butting heads on General Hospital when it comes to Jake, which may just make things even worse.

 What really happened to him on Cassadine Island?
 There was expected to be a little girl that was also on the island that Jake spent time with.
 Her name was supposed to be Athena and some speculations had said that she was Lulu Falconeri’s daughter.
 However, Charlotte turned out to be her child instead.
 But then again, maybe the two are connected somehow.